polterguy/polterguy.github.io/tutorials/getting-started/index.md

 the correct database schema, according to what database type you have installed, or use any of your existing databases.

+Go to the _"Crudify"_ menu item, but this time choose another database, for instance Sakila or Bike Store.
+Then choose _"All tables"_ in the _"Select table"_ dropdown, and click _"Crudify all"_.
+After a couple of seconds, you'll have CRUD HTTP endpoints wrapping every single table in your database.

+### 4.5 - No existing database?

+Download any one of these free database scripts for SQL Server or MySQL.

 * [MySQL Sakila database](https://downloads.mysql.com/docs/sakila-db.zip)
 * [Bike Store example SQL Server database](https://cdn.sqlservertutorial.net/wp-content/uploads/SQL-Server-Sample-Database.zip)